morkapronczay/rajk-ml-course/6-ensemble-learning/README.md

 This part outlines the concepts of bagging and boosting, and how they help you get better out-of-sample fit for your Machine Learning model.

 The second part is coded out in <a href=https://github.com/morkapronczay/ensemble-blogpost/blob/master/bagging-boosting.ipynb>bagging-boosting.ipynb</a>

+# the Lapker case

+we talked about how different modelling approaches can be combined (cross-section, time-series, recommender system) in the spirit of ensemble learning.